atom-box/eleventy-base-blog/posts/building-a-drupal-9-site.md

 Don't think of blocks as content.
 They are more like a footer or sidebar or modal.

-## General notes on what UX phase of the project should look like
+## An overview of how the UX planning goes when planning a site

 I learned all this at a well-worth-it one week course from Evolving Web.

 Before starting to code, the site needs to be planned.
-Green field development can follow the steps below.
+Both a redesign or green field development can follow the steps below.
 Notice that the actual coding comes pretty late in the sequence:

 1. Questionaires.
 Get out of your own head.
 The closer you get to what your real users are like the more they will enjoy what you build.
 2. Develop fictional personas.